Noah-Arcouette/mimik/share/en_CA.ascii/man5/lzd.md

     char magic[4];          // "LZD\0"
     unsigned char revision; // 0
-    char dictionary[256];   // the name of the dictionary, may be NULL for the preset unsigned char diction;  // length of a dictionary code word, in bytes unsigned char offset;   // length of an offset, in bytes unsigned char length;   // length of a length, in bytes unsigned char history;  // length of a history offset, in bytes };
+    char dictionary[256];   // the name of the dictionary, may be NULL for the preset unsigned char diction;  // length of a dictionary code word, in bits unsigned char offset;   // length of an offset, in bits unsigned char length;   // length of a length, in bits unsigned char history;  // length of a history offset, in bits };
 ```